Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

-To Replace the logo.bin file in the phone MTK client is required again and using the special button combinations used in this guide it is possible to overite the original logo.bin with the custom generated one.
+To Replace the logo.bin file in the phone MTK client is required again.
+Using the special button combinations again, it is possible to overite the original logo.bin with the custom generated one.

 ```